CUBRID/cubrid-manual/en/sql/trigger.rst

     ...
     BEFORE UPDATE ON history(score)
     ...

+If you want the trigger to be called only once, before the first instance of the *score* column is updated, use the **STATEMENT** **UPDATE** type as the following example.

 The following example shows how to use a statement event.
 If you define a statement event, the trigger is called only once before the first instance gets updated even when there are multiple instances affected by the update.